 Regarding anti-corruption matters, Ms. Torres counsels clients on compliance with the Foreign Corrupt Practices Act (FCPA) and other anti-bribery laws.
 She has developed compliance programs and provided training for her clients.
 She also has experience conducting sensitive internal investigations, in English and Spanish, related to FCPA compliance.

 Ms. Torres is a frequent speaker and moderator.
 She has lectured on export controls and international trade for organizations, universities, and government agencies in different countries, including the United Kingdom, the Netherlands, Mexico, Thailand, France, Canada, and the United States.
 She is the author of several chapters on international trade in the WorldECR's Export Compliance Manager's Handbook and the Society of International Affairs Export Voluntary Disclosure Handbook.

-In her spare time, Ms. Torres likes to travel, work out, eat spicy Indian, Thai, and Mexican food, and spend quality time with her family and sons.
+In her spare time, Ms. Torres likes to travel, work out, attend the opera, eat spicy Indian, Thai, and Mexican food, and spend quality time with her family and sons.